 An article on the principal methodology of vessel valuations (market comparable approach, income approach method and replacement cost method) is posted herewith.
 The article was posted originally in the Tanker Operator magazine in December 2009.
 The article has been widely quoted in the shipping and banking industries, and also has been mentioned in a case study about vessel valuations prepared by the Harvard Business School.

-In providing vessel valuations, ship appraisals and marine surveys, our firm Karatzas Marine Advisors & Co employs Accredited Senior Appraisers (ASA) by the American Society of Appraisers for Machinery and Technical Specialties, among their many qualifications.
+In providing vessel and shipping valuations and marine appraisals and surveys, our firm Karatzas Marine Advisors & Co employs highly qualified professionals with Accredited Senior Appraiser (ASA) by the American Society of Appraisers for Machinery and Technical Specialties, Accredited in Business Valuation (ABV) by the American Institute of Certified Public Accountants (AICPA), Certified Marine Surveyor (CMS) by the National Association of Marine Surveyors, among their many qualifications.